 - We still need you to move around a little bit.
 It’s still important to move from side to side and be able to assist in positioning yourself.

-- You need to feel pressure feel when the contractions are happening — that helps you know it’s time to push.
+- You need to feel pressure to feel when the contractions are happening — that helps you know it’s time to push.

-Of course, pressure can very much feel like pain.
+Of course, pressure can feel very much like pain.
 I can guarantee that the pain you’re feeling is much less than it would be if you didn’t have the epidural, even if you find it very painful.

 Note to remember: You can not plan on the epidural to make you entirely numb.
 Plan on some pain as your labor progresses as we have found that to be the best plan for laboring mothers.
 Painless labor isn’t what we want, and you shouldn’t want it either for the reasons mentioned above.